jan-nie/dhbw-framgang/metrics/metrics.md

   </tr>
 </table>

 As our project has progressed, a considerable number of new classes have been developed.
 Alongside this expansion, numerous features have been incorporated into these classes, resulting in a significant increase in complexity.
-Moreover, it has come to our attention that a few classes served as 'dummy' classes, meaning they either lacked substantial content or failed to provide any meaningful value to the project
+Moreover, it has come to our attention that a few classes served as 'dummy' classes, meaning they either lacked substantial content or failed to provide any meaningful value to the project.
 <br />
 <br />
 <br />